Example configuration.yaml entry zone: - name: School latitude: 32.8773367 longitude: -117.2494053 radius: 250 icon: mdi:school - name: Work latitude: 32.8753367 longitude: -117.2474053 # This will override the default home zone - name: Home latitude: 32.8793367 longitude: -117.2474053 radius: 100 i

 If no configuration is given, the

 zone component will create a zone for home.
-This zone will use location given in the
+This zone will use location provided in the

 configuration.yaml file and have a radius of 100 meters.
 To override this, create a zone configuration and name it ‘Home’.